tad-lispy/ecosystem-simulation/README.md

 The `velocity` field controls in which direction and how fast is the actor moving in this frame.

+> Don't worry about the `Coordinates` type parameter - if you ever need to provide it just use `Ecosystem.Coordinates`.

 The `change` controls how the internal state of the actor changes.
 It's a union type with the following constructors:

   - `Unchanged`

     the actor remains as it was

   - `Changed actor`

     the actor changes.
-Its new state is the tagged value of type `actor`.
-So in our case it can only be `()` - no way to change really.
-But later we will see how actors can change their state or even morph into completely different kinds of actors (e.g. from `Fly { annoyence: Float }` into `SpotOnTheWall { howDifficultWillItBeToWipe: Float }`.
+Its new state is the tagged value of type `actor` so in our case it can only be `()`.
+No way to change really.
+But later we will see how actors can change their state or even morph into completely different kinds of actors (e.g. from `Fly { annoyence: Float }` into `SpotOnTheWall { howDifficultWillItBeToWipeIt: Float }`.

   - `Removed`

     the actor is to be removed from the simulation.

 The `interactions` field describes all actions taken by this actor towards other actors.
-We will cover interactions later, for now we will just assign an empty list here, i.e there will be no interactions.
+We will cover interactions later.
+For now we will just assign an empty list here i.e there will be no interactions.

-The `spawns` field allows the actor to create new actors.
-It's a List of `Spawn actor action` values that I described above when discussing the `init` value.
+The `spawns` field allows an actor to create new actors.
+It's a List of `Spawn actor action` values that I described [above when discussing the `init` value](#first-actors).

-### A Challenge
+### The Challenge

 I hope you didn't find it too difficult so far, but also let's agree that it's not a very interesting simulation yet.
 Our actors are pretty dumb and stubborn.
 How about giving them the following behaviours: